ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Compliance
 ===============

-EBBR compliant platform shall conform to a subset of the [UEFI]_ spec as listed in this section.
+EBBR compliant platforms shall conform to a subset of the [UEFI]_ spec as listed in this section.
 Normally, UEFI compliance would require full compliance with all items listed in :UEFI:`2.6`.
 However, the EBBR target market has a reduced set of requirements,